-- GP2 + GM-CSF Patent Family A patent application has been filed and licensed describing methods for the induction of a cytotoxic T-cell response to the GP2 peptide with the effect of inducing and maintaining a protective or therapeutic immunity against breast cancer.
-Patent claims describe the use of the GP2 technology including dosing, formulation, identification of patients, and use in combination with GM-CSF. - GP2 + Herceptin Patent Family A patent application has been filed and licensed describing the method and composition of GP2 peptide in combination with a HER2/neu targeting antibody such as Herceptin.
-Patent claims describe the method and timing of administration.
+- GP2 + GM-CSF Patent Family A patent application has been filed and licensed describing methods and compositions for the induction of a cytotoxic T-cell response to the GP2 peptide with the effect of inducing and maintaining a protective or therapeutic immunity against breast cancer.
+Patent claims describe the use of the GP2 technology including dosing, formulation, identification of patients, and use in combination with GM-CSF.
+Patents issued in the U.S. will expire in 2032 and 2029 and international patents will expire in 2029. - GP2 + Herceptin Patent Family A patent application has been filed and licensed describing methods and compositions of GP2 peptide in combination with a HER2/neu targeting antibody such as Herceptin.
+U.S. and certain foreign patent claims describe the method and timing of administration.
+Patents issued in the U.S. will expire in 2028 and 2026 and international patents will expire in 2026.